 Smart Automation Helps Your Experienced Employees

 The simple fact is, as your workforce ages, certain tasks become harder for them.
 They might start to lose some of their strength, dexterity, endurance, etc. They might find it difficult to stand for a long shift or carry heavy objects.
 This is where smart automation comes in.
-It can help fill in those gaps, allowing your workforce to focus on what machines can’t replace—their judgement, ideas, and innovation.
+It can help fill in those gaps, allowing your workforce to focus on what machines can’t replace—their judgment, ideas, and innovation.
 Essentially, automation can help create more ways to get a single job done, in turn enabling said job to be done by a wider variety of people, including older workers or workers with disabilities.

 Smart Automation and Your Workforce

 Traditionally speaking, as older workers retire, younger workers take their places.
 Today, however, a lot of manufacturing positions are being left unfilled.
-As higher education becomes more and more accessible, fewer people entering the workforce are taking blue collar jobs.
+As higher education becomes more and more accessible, fewer people entering the workforce are taking blue-collar jobs.
 This is mainly because there’s a common misconception about these positions—that they’re menial or don’t require much skill.

-On the flip side, there’s also a popular misconception surrounding automation—specifically regarding a fear that they’re replacing people’s jobs.
+On the flip side, there’s also a popular misconception surrounding automation—specifically regarding fear that they’re replacing people’s jobs.
 The truth?
 Neither of these things has to be true.
-With smart automation, you can not only better utilize your current workforce, but also set your facility up for future growth.
+With smart automation, you can not only better utilize your current workforce but also set your facility up for future growth.
 When your current workforce retires, automation will help you attract the right talent by allowing your facility’s work to be centered around people’s irreplaceable skills.